-Bylaw 12 – First Year Council
+Bylaw 12 – First-Year Council

 1. Purpose

-The First Year Council (FYC) shall seek to increase the involvement of first year students in the MSU and in student life at McMaster University, and to that end shall:
+The First-Year Council (FYC) shall seek to increase the involvement of first-year students in the MSU and in student life at McMaster University, and to that end shall:

-Provide a forum for discussion on issues of concern to first year students;
+Provide a forum for discussion on issues of concern to first-year students;

 Provide a specific forum for discussion on issues of concern to students living in residence;

-Work with other campus groups to address the needs of first year students;
+Work with other campus groups to address the needs of first-year students;

-Act as an advisory body to the SRA and report on issues of concern to first year students;
+Act as an advisory body to the SRA and report on issues of concern to first-year students;

-Plan and promote events for first year students.
+Plan and promote events for first-year students.

 2. Operating Parameters

-The First Year Council shall meet beginning in October following elections;
+The First-Year Council shall meet beginning in October following elections;

-The First Year Council shall house a Residence Activity Council for the purpose of providing an effective consultative body for students in residence;
+The First-Year Council shall house a Residence Activity Council for the purpose of providing an effective consultative body for students in residence;

-The First Year Council shall host an annual First Year Feedback forum in partnership with relevant services and departments;
+The First-Year Council shall host an annual First-Year Feedback forum in partnership with relevant services and departments;

-The First Year Council shall work in partnership with the All Ages Programming Committee, MSU Campus Events and Residence Life to plan at least one major event per term.
+The First-Year Council shall work in partnership with the All-Ages Programming Committee, MSU Campus Events and Residence Life to plan at least one major event per term.

 3. Membership

-The First Year Council shall be composed of four (4) voting members, elected by and from MSU members registered in Level 1 of their program of study.
+The First-Year Council shall be composed of four (4) voting members, elected by and from MSU members registered in Level 1 of their program of study.

 Additional parameters for the FYC Elections, including polling, is outlined in Bylaw 7 – Elections.